jnhasty/ArenaPy/README.md

 ARENAPY
 ===========

 A simple client interface for Are.na written in python!
+Slices, dices, and makes using arena with python a cinch.

 Requires requests (https://github.com/kennethreitz/requests) to handle http interactions.